 Waitsfield's covered bridge.
 Alton built a raft and secured it near the Great Eddy so the children could use it for jumping and diving in the water.
-He and Eunice welcomed the young people in the Valley, planning skating parties on the river for them, Eunice making pans of homemade potato chips along with gallons of hot
+He and Eunice welcomed the young people in the Valley, planning skating parties on the river for them.
+Eunice making pans of homemade potato chips along with gallons of hot the trees still exist.

-He was a lover of the outdoors, a master at grafting apple trees and an avid beekeeper, keeping the hives in his orchard in the area of the Mill Hill Cemetery in Waitsfield, where many of the trees still exist.
 Alton was active in the Boy Scouts, and a troop would come from Ossining, New York, every year to camp with the Valley troop he led.

+He was a lover of the outdoors, a master at grafting apple trees and an avid beekeeper, keeping the hives in his orehard in the area of the Mill Hill Cemetery in Waitsfield, where many of